ajaishankar/pukka/README.md

 The following adds some extension to the StringType.

-An extension method takes one or more parameters and returns a refinement.
+An extension method takes zero or more parameters and returns a refinement.

 ```ts
 import { Extensions } from "pukka";